httpwg/wg-materials/interim-22-02/minutes.md

 JR: On the ticket Yaron suggest a "@related" format.
 Annabelle and I investigated this before and it got messy quickly if you want it to be deterministic.
 Opted not to do it and stick to a limited middle ground.

-mnot: need to get up to speed but from what I heard I'mtaken to how to calculate a cache key.
+mnot: need to get up to speed but from what I heard I'm taken to how to calculate a cache key.
 We've had key and variants, etc. An ability to state that this response is related to this request seems like it would be beneficial.
 I'll take a look into this.

 MT: theres things in response that don't make sense without a request.
 I thought of HEAD.
-There's wierd things in the protocol that don't make sense without the context of the requests.
+There's weird things in the protocol that don't make sense without the context of the requests.
 There's things that benefit from the request.
 I don't think signature can be complete without something like this.
 Maybe "related response" isn't the best phrase for this.

 mnot: +1 weird name